anirudhrangaraju/Data-Science-Intro/README.md

     Model Deployment using Flask/Django and using docker containers

+ <b>Note:</b>
- More info on the scenerios like the below can be found in the <a href ="https://github.com/anirudhrangaraju/Data-Science-Intro/blob/main/Data%20Analysis/basic_datascience_info.xlsx:">link</a>
+ More info on the scenerios like the below can be found in https://github.com/anirudhrangaraju/Data-Science-Intro/blob/main/Data%20Analysis/basic_datascience_info.xlsx
  * How to Choose the Algorithm ?
  * How to Choose the Metrics for Predictive/Text Analytics
  * various Feature Engineering techniques for Predictive/text Analytics

-Link:

  Appendix<br>
  [1]Missing Value Imputation: https://towardsdatascience.com/6-different-ways-to-compensate-for-missing-values-data-imputation-with-examples-6022d9ca0779
  <br>